Skip to content

 Depending on your trading, it could make sense to reconcile transactions, including fees and commissions, before doing the cash reconciliation.
 The OMS would typically send a trade file to the custodian, which is the basis for settlement.
 If the information doesn’t match with the counterparty, trade settlement will fail.
 This is why using a matching platform or doing transaction reconciliation can be a good idea, especially if trade volumes are high.

 By reconciling trades, you can find minor differences in commissions, taxes, other fees or even different trade dates or settlement dates before you reconcile the cash balances.
-It’s much harder to understand why there is a difference when comparing two cash balances than when comparing trade-level data.
+It’s much harder to understand why there is a difference when comparing two balances than when comparing trade-level data.

 Key Steps in Cash Reconciliation